-Times for opening and closing of takeoff windows for each competition day will be maximum of 15 hours depending on region.
+Times for opening and closing of task windows for each competition day will be maximum from 6.00 to 21.00 (15 hours).
 In this time period maximum competion flying time for scoring purposes will be normally 7 hours a day.
-Basic rule for such division is based on task window hours divided by 2 minus 1 hour.
+Basic rule for such division is based on task window time divided by 2 minus 1 hour.
 All changes will be briefed and displayed in writing.